TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 LATEST ON TWITTER

+One more day!
+Catch Erik @Requidan at @adexchanger's #PROGIO discussing all things DPO tomorrow at 1:30PM PST.
+See you there! pic.twitter.com/1cFo…

+About 9 hours ago

+Check out @eMarketer @RossBenes interview of the week with our VP of Sales &. #Programmatic Strategy @Requidan!
+Find out how #publishers squeeze value from ad auction data &. more: emarketer.com/conten…

+About 14 hours ago

 .@adexchanger #PROGIO San Fran is next week!
 Don't miss @Requidan talk about the importance of Demand Path Optimization on 4/10 at 1:30PM.
 See you there! pic.twitter.com/rTFv…

-About 5 days ago
+About 6 days ago

 My week on Twitter : 6 Mentions, 54.4K Mention Reach, 4 Likes, 1 Retweet, 11 Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/Hfr1…

-About 5 days ago
+About 6 days ago

 Our biggest fans this week: @proprie8.
 Thank you! via sumall.com/thankyou?… pic.twitter.com/7qyI…

-About 6 days ago

-"The market’s actions show that programmatic is not only here to stay, it’s quickly becoming the underpinning of the digital advertising industry."
-Our VP of Programmatic Strategy, @Requidan, talks about the reality of #programmatic via @adexchanger bit.ly/2J1yXQL

-About 2 weeks ago

-My week on Twitter : 2 Mentions, 6 Likes, 5 Retweets, 1.61K Retweet Reach, 10 New Followers.
-See yours with sumall.com/performan… pic.twitter.com/KEHN…

-About 2 weeks ago
+Last week

 Intermarkets is committed to bringing together advertisers and consumers via high-quality content across digital channels and devices.